Six Best Hatha Yoga Poses for Beginners

 This may sound absurd but only till you know the goods it holds.
 It is a simple and relaxed pose that a beginner can perform easily.

 Adho Mukha Svanasana poses will help by toning the muscles of your arms and legs and helps stretch your spine.
 It will improve the blood circulation to your head and soothes the mind.
 Not only this, but it can also help cure severe headaches, fatigue, and anxiety, making you feel confident and strong.

 3. Vrikshasana, also known as the Tree Pose

 One of the most important Hatha Yoga Asanas for beginners, Vrikshasana emerges from the Tadasana.

-Vrikshasana is also termed as the tree pose as it replicates the smooth, steady posture of a tree.
-Unlike most of the yoga postures, one has to keep the eyes open in order to balance the body in Vrikshasana.
+Vrikshasana has also termed the tree pose as it replicates the smooth, steady posture of a tree.
+Unlike most yoga postures, one has to keep the eyes open in order to balance the body in Vrikshasana.